niche.rs about

 flag: u8,

-// 7 bytes of trailing padding
+// 7 bytes trailing padding

 }

 Both structs are 16 bytes with 7 bytes of trailing padding.
 Those 7 bytes won't be used for Option's discriminant in either case.
-But WithNiche has a niche from NonNull (the null pointer), so Option<WithNiche> stays at 16 bytes.
-WithoutNiche has no niche, so Option<WithoutNiche> grows to 24 bytes.

 Niche optimization only applies when it reduces size

-Even when an enum's variants contain types with usable niches, the compiler only uses niche encoding when it makes the overall layout smaller.
+Even when an enum's variants contain types with usable niches, the compiler only uses niche encoding when it makes the layout smaller.
 If the discriminant already fits in alignment padding, niche encoding produces the same size and the compiler picks a tagged layout instead.
 Whether niche optimization applies can therefore depend on the target triple.

-Example: target-dependent niche · try on x86_64 · try on i686
+example · target-dependent niche open on x86_64 → open on i686 →

 enum Expr {